Did you know that 66% of children who abuse prescriptions drugs get them from family or friends?Top of Page

 Residents can help reduce the risk of medications being misused by doing the following:Top of Page

 Sponsored by the Drug Enforcement Administration (DEA), these are free collection events where residents can drop off prescription and over the counter medications safely and anonymously.
-In 2016, local law enforcement collected over 650 pounds of drugs.
 The events are typically held in April and October.
-For specific times and locations, please contact the Tehama County Solid Waste Management Agency at 528-1103.
+For specific times and locations, please contact the Tehama County Drug-Free Community Coalition at 528-7356.

 Dispose of medications at one of two permanent disposal kiosks in the County.Top of Page